 - Lagganlia Centre for Outdoor Learning.
 This is found in Cairngorms National Park near Aviemore, and is a good option if you’re in Inverness.
 As well as an artificial slope for ski lessons, they also run a number of other snow related activities including snowshoeing and cross country trips.

-There are more of course, however this gives you an idea of what is available year round.
+There are more of course, however this gives you an idea of what is available year-round.

-Cross-Country Skiing or Nordic Skiing
+Cross-Country Skiing or Nordic Skiing in Scotland

 Nordic Skiing and / or Cross-Country Skiing are definitely possible in Scotland.
 If there’s enough snow on the ground, you can do it just about anywhere outside of the ski resorts – just find some suitable snow and start your adventure.